croidzen/junction_2022_wolt/readme.md

 # Junction Hackathon 2022: Wolt challenge

-## Mockup to show the combinatoion of multiple Wolt deliveries
+## Showcase of combining multiple Wolt deliveries

 A Wolt delivery usually takes two rides/ways: One to the pickup address and another one to the destionation.
 To reduce the number of rides per delivery, we can
 - Offer to deliver further items, that can be picked up on the route of the existing delivery